westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does a DUI Stay on Your Record in West Virginia?

 A DUI conviction stays on a driver’s record for at least 10 years.
 When this time lapses, the authorities handle any DUI conviction afterwards as a first-time offense.
-Repeat offenses will take longer than 10 years.
-Also note that even if a DUI conviction expires on a driving record, it will remain in criminal background check documents.
+Repeat offenses may take longer than 10 years.
+Also note that even if a DUI conviction expires on a driving record, it typically remains in criminal background check documents.
 Although they can be expunged following limited proceedings, felony associated DUIs are not eligible for expunction or withdrawal from the public.

 • The name of the person involved in the record, unless said person is a juvenile